OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - Mistakes during model and data engineering
 - Security threats: attacks as laid out in this document, e.g. model poisoning, evasion attacks

-Dealing with the effects of unwanted model behaviour knows the following threats:
+Successfully mitigating unwanted model behaviour knows the following threats:

 - Overreliance: the model is being trusted too much by users
 - Excessive agency: the model is being trusted too much by engineers and gets excessive functionality, permissions, or autonomy